dcCMPY/Backup-Bitlocker-Key-to-AD/README.md

-# bdeadbackup
-bitlocker encryption backup recovery key to ad script
+# Backup Bitlocker key to AD

-powershell wrapper script which can be used as startup script in a GPO
+PowerShell script used as startup script to reference vbs script